The Brocks of Cambridge: Thomas Alfred (1872–1939)

-Some sources refer to Richard as the forgotten Brock brother of three Brock brothers, being far less know than Charles or Henry.
+Some sources refer to Richard as the forgotten Brock brother of the three Brock brothers, being far less known than Charles or Henry.
 When Thomas is mentioned at all, it is usually to say that he became a mathematician.
 However, Newbolt states that there were four Brock brothers working as illustrators of which Charles and Henry were the best known.

 Throughout his life Thomas described himself as an artist and draftsman: